ra3xdh/qucs_s-help/source/subckts-and-ext-models/spice-models/using-discrete-spice-models.md

 Now, to use the model, you will need a special transistor component that supports the full SPICE specification (color-coded red).
 The blue _Universal_ components will NOT work here.
 See [the Interface Overview section](/overview/interface-overview.md#component-color-coding) if you're not familiar with this distinction.

 We place a red transistor (Q NPN BJT) on the diagram and enter the model name 2N2222A into its properties.
+This transistor could be found in _microelectronics_ group on the left panel.
 The screenshot shows a test circuit with such a transistor, which simulates a family of output I-V characteristics.

 ```{figure} /subckts-and-ext-models/images/spice-model-section-inuse.png
 ---